Red Rose form the Getty's gardens and a Red rose from a Renaissance Manuscript

 Detail of a strawberry with three leaves from a Renaissance Manuscript

 Strawberry detail in The Visitation, about 1480–1515, Master of the Dresden Prayer Book or workshop.
-Getty Museum, Ms. 23, fol.
+The J. Paul Getty Museum, Ms. 23, fol.
 71v

 This plant is particularly common within Renaissance manuscripts—though it’s not found in the Getty gardens.
 Strawberries stand apart from other “berry” varieties because of their three-leaved (trilobed) structure that was associated with the Holy Trinity.
-In the Renaissance, the strawberry fruit itself likely signified either the “kind deeds” of the Virgin or martyrdom, while the white flowers symbolized purity.
+In the Renaissance, the strawberry fruit itself likely signified either the “kind deeds” of the Virgin or martyrdom, while the white flowers symbolize purity.
 Medicinally, the strawberry was believed to fight inflammation: the fruit helped with skin, while the leaves and roots cured ailments of the liver and kidneys.

 Sacred Landscapes: Nature in Renaissance Manuscripts is on view at the Getty Center through January 7.
 The Getty Center Garden is always on view, and always changing with the seasons.